Glossary of Terms

 A hearing at which one is advised of the charges that have been filed in one's interest, is advised of one's rights, and is offered an opportunity to remain silent or to admit or deny the charges.

-A person who is under 17 years of age; or a person under 21 years of age who committed an act of delinquency before reaching 17 years and who has been placed under supervision by the court or on probation to the court; or a person under 18 years who is alleged to be a deprived child.
-(See Georgia Code Section 15-11-2)
+For delinquency purposes: A person under the age of 17 years when alleged to have committed a delinquent act or under the age of 21 who committed an act of delinquency before reaching the age of 17 years and who has been placed under the supervision of the court or on probation to the court for the purpose of enforcing orders of the court.
+See Georgia Code Section 15-11-2.

 A child who has committed a delinquent act and is in need of treatment or rehabilitation or supervision.
 (See Georgia Code Section 15-11-2)

 A list of particularly egregious offenses that may result in incarceration of a child for up to five years.
-(See Georgia Code Section 15-11-37)
+See Georgia Code Section 15-11-602.

 A place of confinement for juvenile offenders.
 In Georgia the places of detention are operated by the Georgia Department of Juvenile Justice.

 Deciding what to do about a case that has been adjudicated.
 In an adult criminal court the equivalent is a sentencing hearing.

 A formal written document that sets out the allegations of one party to a case against another.
 See Georgia Code Section 15-11-2.

 All deprived children, unruly children, and first offender delinquent children (except designated felons) have a right to limited confidentiality of their records.
 The public has access to the complaint, petition, and dispositional order of any child who has been previously adjudicated delinquent and commits a second delinquent offense, or of any child who is charged with a designated felony.